kashgupta/textsummarization/homework.md

 # Text Summarization
 Text summarization is the task of getting the most important ideas from a document or text.
 There are two types of text summarization: extractive and abstractive.
-Extractive text summarization involved taking sections of text directly from the document as the summary, while abstractive summarization rewrites or paraphrases the document/its main ideas.
+Extractive text summarization involves taking sections of text directly from the document as the summary, while abstractive summarization rewrites or paraphrases the document/its main ideas.
 In this assignment, we will focus on extractive text summarization.
 You will implement:

 * A simple, rule-based summarizer
 * An atomic-event based summarizer